rscopes/rescope/readme.md

 Scalable, 'state' based store for (but not limited to) ReactJS, with node EventEmitter api.

-## Caipi What ?
+## ReScope What ?

-ReScope is a flexible and easy to use Store system inspired by the ReactJS methods.
+ReScope is a flexible and easy to use Store system inspired by ReactJS methods.

 Mechanic is simple:

-Each Store receive a state containing some key or raw datas, and maintain \& propag the corresponding datas.
+Stores take the key values & the others stores as entry states Then, using a "refine" function they maintain the output data set needed for the templates or the followers stores/listeners

-A Store could maintain :
+Example they can maintain :
 - the records matching some ids,
 - Fetched & converted datas ready for render
 - Page state & status
 - session, etc...

-ReScope allow easy contexts preloading, store dependencies, datas binding & async management.
+### What else ?

+- shouldPropag, wait & release fn allow async control of the propagation
+- Simple methods to contextualize, preload, hook & bind the stores
+- ES7 class
+- Inherit node EventEmitter api
+- Synchrone preload possible
+- Flexible Async management
+- Lazy store instantiation
+- Compatible webpack & nodejs
+- etc..

-### Any flux actions ?
+### Any actions ?

 Using ReScope you just have to set some key state values & helpers on the right Store.
 Ex :